Draftit

 Define

-Strengthen visual hierarchy to clarify priority and status
+Strengthen visual hierarchy — priority and status should be impossible to miss

 Finalization

-Elevating the platform from functional tool to structured decision-support system
+Platform shifted from functional archive to active decision-support system